+I've been promoting my own events since 1999.
 In that time I've made money...and I've lost money.
-In fact, I think it's not just the money I've made, but the money I've lost that qualifies me to write about this subject and you can benefit from the mistakes I've made and the costly pitfalls to avoid, as well as learn some of the techniques I've helped develop to make events successful.
+In fact, I think it's not just the money I've made, but the money I've lost that qualifies me to write about this subject and you can benefit from the mistakes I've made and the costly pitfalls to avoid.

-In 1999, full of enthusiasm, I launched my consulting business.
+In 1999, full of enthusiasm, I launched my training business.
 I was effectively thrown in the deep end, winning a contract to deliver internet training seminars for the Department of Trade & Industry.
 It was a baptism of fire!
-Fifteen events around the UK over a 12 month period, to audiences of up to 100 people at a time, on my own!
-But it gave me the 'bug' for live events and I've been running my own events, as well as helping others, ever since.
+But it gave me the 'bug' for live events and I've been running my own events as well as helping others ever since.

-In the early days, I promoted my events offline using leaflets and mailshots.
-Now, depending on the event I'm promoting, I use a combination of online and offline marketing techniques.
+In the early days, I promoted my events offline.
+Now, depending on the event I am promoting, I use a combination of on and offline marketing techniques.
 I've revised and updated my approach each year, incorporating new opportunities (like the now mighty Facebook) and new techniques that I've discovered that have helped me boost profits even further.
 And over time, I've kept adding to my checklists when something new or unexpected comes along.

-I have personally promoted more than 100 public seminars, workshops or retreats and generated more than £750,000 of revenue so you could say that I've learned a thing or two about making money organising live events.

-All of the essential techniques that you need are included in this Blueprint.
-Of course, you'll need to do much of the research and groundwork for your situation and there will some technical work needed and choices you'll have to make about issues like design and marketing.
-There isn't enough time or space to share every detail of what I've learned, and, of course, every event is different, but in this Blueprint you'll find the foundation of principles and practices that have been proven to work time and time again.
+I have personally promoted more than 100 public seminars, workshops or retreats over the past 20 years and generated more than £750,000 of revenue from events during this time.
+You could say that, over the years, I've learned a thing or two about making money organising live events.
+There isn't enough time or space to share every detail of what I've learned, but in this blueprint you'll find the foundation of principles and practices that have been proven to work time and time again.